A Brief History of Photoshop and How It Changed the World

 It changed advertising.
 Before Photoshop, retouching a magazine cover took a team of specialists, an airbrush, and a lot of time.
 After Photoshop, one person at a desk could do it in an afternoon.
 The look of every billboard, magazine, and product photo you see today was shaped by this.

 It changed how we see beauty.
 Magazine covers became smoother, thinner, brighter.
 Skin became flawless.
 Bodies got reshaped.
 A whole generation grew up looking at images that were not real, comparing themselves to people who do not exist.
+The backlash eventually reached governments.
+Israel passed a "Photoshop Law" in 2012 requiring disclosure of digitally altered models in advertising, and France followed in 2017, mandating that retouched commercial photos carry a "photographie retouchée" label.
 This is the part of Photoshop's legacy that is hardest to celebrate.

 It changed truth.
 A photo used to be evidence.
 After Photoshop, a photo became a starting point.
-We now live in a world where any image can be questioned — and that mistrust started long before deepfakes existed.
+News organizations had to write entire ethics policies for what counted as acceptable editing.
+Most settled on the rule that whatever you could do in a darkroom was fine, but the line kept moving.
+Reuters, the AP, and others have fired photographers over edits that would seem mild today.
+We now live in a world where any image can be questioned, and that mistrust started long before deepfakes existed.

 Where we are now

 Thirty-five years after that first floppy disk shipped, Photoshop is still the standard.
 The interface has changed a lot.
 The features have multiplied.
-The price went from $895 once to about $22 every month.
-But the core idea — pixels you can move, layers you can stack, edits you can undo — is the same one Thomas Knoll wrote on his Mac Plus in 1987.
+The price went from $895 once to about $22 every month, or roughly $264 a year, every year, for as long as you want to keep using it.
+But the core idea is the same one Thomas Knoll wrote on his Mac Plus in 1987: pixels you can move, layers you can stack, edits you can undo.

 And the story keeps going.
 Every photo on Instagram is a small descendant of that original program.
 Every meme.
 Every ad.
 Every movie poster.
 A piece of software written by two brothers as a side project ended up touching almost every image humans look at today.